kedacore/keda-docs/content/docs/2.12/concepts/scaling-deployments.md

           - type: Percent
             value: 100
             periodSeconds: 15
+    complexScalingLogic:                                    # Optional.
+Section to specify complex scaling logic
+      formula: {formula-for-fetched-metrics}                # Optional.
+Formula for calculation
+      target: {target-value-to-scale-on}                    # Optional.
+If metrics are anyhow composed together
+      externalCalculators:                                  # Optional.
+Section for user defined grpc calculation servers
+        - name: {name-of-ec}                                # Mandatory if externalCalculators section is given
+          url: {url-of-ec-server}                           # Mandatory if externalCalculators section is given
+          timeout: {time-to-connect}                        # Mandatory if externalCalculators section is given
+          certDirectory: ""                                 # Optional.
+Defaults to "", no certificates used
+        fallback:                                           # Optional.
+Section to specify ec-fallback options
+          replicas: 3                                       # Mandatory if fallback section is included
+          failureThreshold: 3                               # Mandatory if fallback section is included
   triggers:
   # {list of triggers to activate scaling of the target resource}
 ```